 Why do women seem so dissatisfied with marriage?
 What do they want from their husbands?
 What bothers them so much about marriage that most are willing to risk their families’ future to escape it?
 Why do women leave men?

 Each day I’m confronted by women who are extremely frustrated with their marriages.
 They usually express no hope that their husbands will ever understand what it is that frustrates them, let alone change enough to solve the problem.
 From their perspective, marital problems are created by their husbands who do little or nothing to solve them.
 Wives tend to see themselves as the major force for resolving conflicts, and when they give up their effort, the marriage is usually over.

-The simpler role of husbands in decades past has now been replaced by a much more complex and confusing role, especially in their relationship with their wives.
+The simpler role of husbands in decades past has now been replaced by a much more complex and confusing role.
+This is especially true in their relationship with their wives.
 Some conclude that women are born to complain and men must ignore it to survive.
-Others feel that women have come to expect so much of men that they’re impossible to please, so there’s no point in even trying.
+Others feel that women have come to expect so much of men that they’re impossible to please; so there’s no point in even trying.
 Very few men, these days, feel that they’ve learned to become the husbands that their wives have wanted, and the job seems to be getting more and more difficult.

 Another reason for divorce reported almost as much as mental cruelty is “neglect” itself.
 These include both emotional abandonment and physical abandonment.
 Husbands that work away from the home, sometimes leaving their wives alone for weeks at a time, fall into this category.